 Green Bay Packers at New York Giants (-2.5)

 The Giants continue to struggle offensively.
 But coming off a bye, New York could be rested, rejuvenated and potent again.
 There are reports that Greg Jennings might have an outside chance to play for the Packers.
 Clay Matthews, however, will be out.
 Again, it’s a boost to the Green Bay offense, but a hit to the team’s defense.
 Defensively, the Packers have 33 sacks, the second most in the league.
 The Giants have 17 interceptions, which is the second most in the NFL.
 But with Eli Manning and Aaron Rodgers under center, this is one of those games where everyone expects a shootout.
 Plain and simple, I’ll take the rested home team that is feeling the heat in its division.
 The Giants have had time to heal up and prepare for this game.
 New York covers at home.

 KP’s Pick: New York Giants

 Carolina Panthers at Philadelphia Eagles (-2.5)

 It’s not the sexiest Monday night matchup, as both teams have been struggling.
 It also appears that both Michael Vick and LeSean McCoy will miss the game due to concussions.
 That leaves Nick Foles and Bryce Brown to start for the Eagles.
 Philadelphia has allowed 33 sacks on the year, which is the 3rd most in the league to date.
 The Eagles’ pass defense doesn’t allow too many yards through the air.
 They have allowed 18 TD’s, while managing only 7 INT’s.
 That’s good news for Cam Newton, who is suffering through a sophomore slump this year.
-But when it comes to analyzing this game, I simply do not trust this Eagles team in a spread this tight, especially when Andy Reid will have to rely on his backup running back and a rookie quarterback.
+In the end, I simply do not trust this Eagles team in a spread this tight.
+Andy Reid will have to rely on his backup running back and a rookie QB.
 Carolina wins this one on the road.

 KP’s Pick: Carolina